-With a central outdoor pool area which the rooms wrap around and quick access to the beach (the back entrance of the hotel is right on the sand), the La Jolla Shores Hotel is an excellent stay for a laidback family vacation.
-You’re also right by the many activities offered at La Jolla Shores beach including kayaking, snorkeling, surfing and more.
+With the guest rooms wrapped around a central outdoor pool area and quick access to the beach since the hotel's back entrance is on the sand, the La Jolla Shores Hotel is an excellent stay for a laid back family vacation.
+You’re also right near the many activities offered at La Jolla Shores beach, including kayaking, snorkeling, surfing, and more.
 There is also a delicious on-site restaurant and bar with large windows overlooking the surf.

 Loews Coronado Bay Resort

-You’ll probably want to leave to take the kids to the San Diego Zoo and Balboa Park, but otherwise, you may never want to leave this family-friendly resort on Coronado.
-With a fabulous beachfront that overlooks the bay onto the downtown skyline and Coronado Bridge, several onsite restaurants and bars, kid camps during most of the year and a variety of suite rooms to give families more space, it’s an oasis for families in one of the prettiest parts of San Diego.
+You’ll probably want to take the kids to the San Diego Zoo and Balboa Park, but otherwise, you may never want to leave this family-friendly resort on Coronado.
+With a fabulous beachfront that overlooks the bay to the downtown skyline and Coronado Bridge, several onsite restaurants and bars, kid camps during most of the year, and a variety of suite rooms to give families more space, it’s an oasis for families in one of the prettiest parts of San Diego.

 L’Auberge Del Mar

 The location of this hotel has an interesting past.
-The original hotel on the site was built in 1910 and was often visited by big movie stars of the time who were usually down in Del Mar to attend the horse races.
-After the old hotel fell into disrepair, it was torn down and a new, luxury one was built in 1989 (and impressively renovated in 2008) and it still has a connection to the horse track, since its popular Opening Day After-Party still takes place there each year.
-L’Auberge Del Mar also has a stunning pool area, opulent spa and is right next to Del Mar’s charming downtown called Del Mar Village.
+The original hotel on the site was built in 1910 and was often visited by big movie stars of the time who were usually in Del Mar to attend the horse races.
+After the old hotel fell into disrepair, it was torn down and a new, luxury hotel was built in 1989 and then impressively renovated in 2008.
+It still has a connection to the horse track, since its popular Opening Day After-Party takes place there each year.
+L’Auberge Del Mar also has a stunning pool area, an opulent spa, and is right next to Del Mar’s charming downtown called Del Mar Village.

-Scripps Inn in La Jolla is right by the ocean but situated up on the cliffs a bit, which means it’s still a little walk down to the beach, but the panoramic ocean views are incredible.
-There’s a relaxing lanai overlooking the sea and the rooms are bright and decorated in peaceful sea tones with charming tables, chairs, and beds that look perfectly fitting for a beach house.
+Scripps Inn in La Jolla is right by the ocean but situated up on the cliffs.
+It’s still a little walk down to the beach, but the panoramic ocean views are incredible.
+There’s a relaxing lanai overlooking the sea, and the rooms are bright and decorated in peaceful sea tones with charming tables, chairs, and beds that look perfectly fitting for a beach house.

 Ocean Beach Hotel

-The nightlife in Ocean Beach (OB) is a bit more chill and funky, and it is ideal for those looking to get some local flavor while staying in San Diego.
-Stay at the Ocean Beach Hotel for easy access to the restaurants and nightlife of OB while enjoying direct views of the sandy beach and OB Pier.
+The nightlife in Ocean Beach (OB) is a bit more chill and funky, and it is ideal for those looking for some local flavor while staying in San Diego.
+The Ocean Beach Hotel offers easy access to the restaurants and nightlife of OB while enjoying direct views of the sandy beach and OB Pier.
 Parking comes at a premium in OB, but Ocean Beach Hotel provides free parking.
 It also has pet-friendly rooms available.

-This option gives you relaxation and nightlife.
-You’ll be staying in the peace and quiet of Paradise Island, which you can enjoy during the day and once you’re ready to go to sleep, but will have easy access to the fun beach bars of PB thanks to the Bahia Belle, a turn of the century Mississippi Sternwheeler ferry that runs in between the Bahia Resort Hotel and its sister hotel in PB, the Catamaran Resort Hotel and Spa, most evenings.
-You may even find yourself having so much fun on the Bahia Belle that you don’t want to get off the ship – and you don’t have to until the end of the night since the $10 ticket lets you ride back and forth between the two hotels as much as you want (although if you’re staying at the Bahia Resort Hotel then riding the Bahia Belle is free).
+Bahia Resort Hotel will provide you with relaxation and nightlife.
+You’ll be staying in the peace and quiet of Paradise Island, which you can enjoy during the day and once you’re ready to go to sleep.
+However, you also have easy access to the fun beach bars of PB thanks to the Bahia Belle, a turn of the century Mississippi Sternwheeler ferry that runs most evenings between the Bahia Resort Hotel and its sister hotel in PB, the Catamaran Resort Hotel and Spa.
+You may even find yourself having so much fun on the Bahia Belle that you don’t want to get off the ship – and you don’t have to until the end of the night since you can ride back and forth between the two hotels as much as you desire for free if you’re staying at the Bahia Resort Hotel.

 Manchester Grand Hyatt